Milton Berle: Mr. Television

 Berle's imperious, abrasive and controlling manner on the show was the inspiration for the 1957 CBS Playhouse 90 production of "The Comedian". starring Mickey Rooney as egomanaical TV comic Sammy Hogarth, who ran his weekly show through explosive tantrums, intimidation, bullying and cruelty.
 Writer Ernest Lehman had been assigned to profile Berle for a magazine, and captured Berle's high-handedness so completely that the magazine declined to run it, but suggested he fictionalize it and recast it as a novella.
 When it was picked up for the show, Rod Serling wrote the teleplay.
 John Frankenheimer directed the live production which received considerable acclaim.
-The cast included Edmond O'Brien, Kim Hunter and jazz singer Mel Torme in his first dramatic role, portraying Hogarth's spineless brother Lester.
-While some speculated the play was based on Jackie Gleason's loud, controlling personality, Berle, aware the production echoed his own reputation, was quoted as saying, "I wasn't that bad."
+The cast included Edmond O'Brien, Kim Hunter and jazz singer Mel Tormé in his first dramatic role, portraying Hogarth's spineless brother Lester.
+While some speculated the play was based on Jackie Gleason's loud, controlling personality, Berle, aware the production echoed his own reputation, was quoted as saying, "I wasn't that bad".
 The episode won two Emmy Awards.

 TV decline

 In 1951, NBC signed Berle to an unprecedented 30-year exclusive television contract at a million dollars a year.

 In 1953, Texaco pulled out of sponsorship of the show but Buick picked it up, prompting a renaming as The Buick-Berle Show.
 The program's format was changed to include the backstage preparations for the variety show.
 Critics generally approved of the changes, but Berle's ratings continued to fall, and Buick pulled out after two seasons.
 In addition, "Berle's persona had shifted from the impetuous and aggressive style of the Texaco Star Theater days to a more cultivated but less distinctive personality, leaving many fans somehow unsatisfied."

 By the time the again-renamed Milton Berle Show finished its only full season (1955–56), Berle was already becoming history—though his final season was host to two of Elvis Presley's earliest television appearances, April 3 and June 5, 1956.
-The final straw during that last season may have come from CBS scheduling The Phil Silvers Show opposite Berle.
+The final straw during that last season may have come from CBS's scheduling The Phil Silvers Show opposite Berle.
 Silvers was one of Berle's best friends in show business and had come to CBS's attention in an appearance on Berle's program.
 Bilko's creator-producer, Nat Hiken, had been one of Berle's radio writers.

 Berle knew that NBC had already decided to cancel his show before Presley appeared.
 He later hosted the first television version of the popular radio variety series, The Kraft Music Hall from 1958 to 1959, but NBC was finding increasingly fewer showcases for its one-time superstar.
 By 1960, he was reduced to hosting a bowling program, Jackpot Bowling, delivering his quips and interviewing celebrities between the efforts of that week's bowling contestants.